swaptacular/swpt_login/README.rst

   # Optional URL for a custom CSS style-sheet:
   STYLE_URL=

-  # Set this to the URL for your Redis server instance.
-It is highly
-  # recommended that your Redis instance is backed by disk storage.
-If not so,
-  # your users might be inconvenienced when your Redis instace is restarted.
-  REDIS_URL=redis://localhost:6379/0

-  # Set this to the URL for your PostgreSQL database server instance.
-  SQLALCHEMY_DATABASE_URI=postgresql://user:pass@servername/dbname

   # SMTP server connection parameters.
 You should set `MAIL_DEFAULT_SENDER`
   # to the email address from which you send your outgoing emails to users,